Medically reviewed by Angela Sheddan, DNP, FNP-BC

 The search for a “cure” can lead you down internet rabbit holes to herbs and supplements, not to mention a dizzying array of prescription medications.
 It can be overwhelming just to try and figure out what to take to regulate those feelings of being overwhelmed.

 So, what works?
-Is there a magic pill for anxiety?
+Is there a magic pill or crystal for anxiety?

 Whether you’re looking at prescription options for your anxiety, or searching for an over-the-counter antidote for your symptoms, there are some important things you need to understand about anxiety before you go grabbing bottles off the shelves.

 The best place to start is with anxiety itself.